philpagel/debian-headless/README.md

 headless installation image building.
 I mostly documented it for myself but maybe it's useful for someone out there.

 At this point, this does not support UEFI boot!
-So make sure that you system will use legacy boot, by default.
+So make sure that your system will use legacy boot, by default.